 Besides getting a notification via email, open survey request will appear up in your personal To-Do Panel on the home screen.

-There are four different status for the surveys:
+There are four different status for the replies in surveys:

 - In progress: the user answered but didn´t finish